 Most of these skincare mistakes took place when I was in middle school and high school, dealing with intense acne.
 Whenever I had a particularly bad breakout, I would deal with it by attacking it with harsh products.
 Since then, I have done much more research on how to take care of my skin and have learned the error of my cringe-worthy ways!

 Bad.
 Bad.
-SO BAD for your skin for so many reasons.
+Putting lemon juice directly on your skin is SO BAD for your skin for so many reasons.
 Your skin’s natural pH is around 4.5-5 (slightly acidic), and the pH of lemon juice is 2-2.6.
 So lemon juice is way too acidic for your skin, it’s irritating, and can lead to a condition called Phytophotodermatitis (which makes your skin hypersensitive to UV light and looks like a chemical burn).
 Lastly, despite claims that “DIY Lemon Juice Treatments” will lighten your hyperpigmentation, over time it actually does the exact opposite – likely due to the photosensitivity it causes.

 So, in general, you should avoid putting lemon on your face.
 However, another effective and natural way to brighten your skin is to introduce a vitamin c serum into your routine.
 Vitamin C is great for reducing hyperpigmentation, brightening your skin, and reducing the damage caused by UV light exposure.
-There are plenty of great ones to choose one.
-Some people also choose to make their own DIY vitamin C serum using L-ascorbic acid, however I don’t normally DIY my skincare so I haven’t done enough research to determine whether I recommend this method.
+There are plenty of great ones to choose from.

 For brightening and exfoliating benefits, try adding a BHA or AHA into your routine (like salicylic or glycolic acid).
 Or if you prefer a natural, DIY physical exfoliator, try some gentle colloidal oatmeal – which is even better if you mix it in with some raw honey for a mask!